JasonBenn/7-20-15/README.md

 ### TODO:

-* Name the saved images by record ID.
 * Add ReactRouter
 * Fix grody fields in SpiralForm.
 * Create scratch route - for testing components in isolation.